 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!

 SIM cards can be purchased easily from Taipei’s Taoyuan International Airport: you can buy a 3-day Taipei tourist SIM card for about US$10.
-When you exit customs turn right at the arrivals hall and you’ll find a few different counters operated by different phone companies – all of the companies have similar prices and connectivity, so just pick one with the shortest queue.
+When you exit customs turn right at the arrivals hall and you’ll find a few different counters operated by different phone companies.
+The easiest way to buy a Taiwan SIM card is via Klook – you can get a Taiwan tourist SIM card and pick it up from the airport on arrival.

 Taipei to Hualien by private transfer: Alternatively, you can also book a private one-way transfer from Taipei to Hualien via Klook here.
 The transfer will cost just over US$100.
 If you are traveling around Taiwan, I also recommend that you check out DingTaxi, a website that offers private transfers and tours around the country.